 University of KwaZulu-Natal

-Wellington Mhishi is a Correctional Officer with the Zimbabwe Prisons and Correctional Service (ZPCS), where he serves as both a Lecturer and Mental Health Practitioner at the ZPCS Staff College.
-He is a PhD student at the University of KwaZulu-Natal (UKZN), South Africa, under the African Mental Health Research Initiative (AMARI).
-He holds a Master of Science in Neuropsychology from the National Forensic Sciences University (India) and a Master of Philosophy in Public Mental Health from the University of Cape Town (South Africa).
+He is currently a PhD student in Psychology at the University of KwaZulu-Natal (UKZN), South Africa, supported by the African Mental Health Research Initiative (AMARI-II).
+Wellington is a Master of Science in Neuropsychology Graduate from the National Forensic Sciences University in India and a Master of Philosophy in Public Mental Health from the University of Cape Town in South Africa.
+He is an AMARI-I MPhil alumnus and his doctoral research builds directly on the conceptual, methodological and applied foundations developed during his MPhil training.

 Supervisors:

-• Dr. Xoli Mfene-Mkhize, University of KwaZulu-Natal (Primary Supervisor)
+Dr. Xoli Mfene-Mkhize, University of KwaZulu-Natal (Primary Supervisor)

-• Dr. Gwatirera Javangwe, University of Zimbabwe (Co-Supervisor)
+Dr. Gwatirera Javangwe, University of Zimbabwe (Co-Supervisor)